KeplerWang/YOLOv3/README.md

 But sorry to note that at the begining I don't offer any training results on public datasets like PASCAL_VOC2007 and COCO, just because I don't have enough time and adequate GPUs.
-If you find this repository and have tried it on certain datasets, I would appreciate it that you offer the results.
+If you find this repository useful and have tried it on certain datasets, I would appreciate it that you offer the results.
-Hope it's useful to you.

 ## Todo list